What to put in a Spanish syllabus?

 Over the years, the Pages document got harder for others to edit.
 I did make it prettier and not red and moved the template to Google Slides a few years ago.
 But, I know there was frustration that it was not 100% editable.
-Above is the blue and green pages version many of you have used over the last five years.
+Above is the version of the blue and green page many of you have used over the last five years.
 I did still include that blue/green version in the update if you prefer the classic. 🙂

 ALL NEW Editable Syllabus Template for Spanish 1-4

 So, this year I decided to start from scratch and make a 100% editable syllabus in Google Slides.
 This way you make a copy of the slides and can edit and customize ANYTHING you want.
 You can delete sections, make others bigger, or even copy and expand to two pages if that works better for you.
 It includes everything you loved from older versions, but now you can customize it 100%